hansnewton/discover/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />

+Strategy 1:
+1 - Run `yarn`;
-Your app is ready to be deployed!
+2 - Run `yarn build` and them your app is ready to be deployed!

-Copy build folder for server and point host url.
+3 - Copy build folder for server and point for server host to `build/index.html`

+Strategy 1:
+1 - Run `yarn`;
+2 - Run `yarn build` and them your app is ready to be deployed!
+4 - Run `yarn global add serve`
+5 - Run `serve -s build`

 ## Technologies used